mosip/documentation/docs/administration.md

 * The Admin portal allows an administrator to view the list of all Devices available in the jurisdiction of his/her administrative zone.
 * The system does not fetch the details of Decommissioned Devices but only Active and Inactive Devices.
-* Admin portal UI shows the list of Devices in only the country configured Primary Language.

 **Create Devices**